sahmed19/sahmed19.github.io/_posts/2023-07-10-realtime-rain-vfx-breakdown.md

 ### The Base Environment

 The base environment is a simple blocky mesh that has areas of cover, elevated ground, and varied shapes (sphere and angled block).
-This represents the main environment problems I expected my rain to solve for.
+These represent the main environment problems I expected my rain to solve for.
 I wanted the splashes to follow the form of the environment and rain to ignore areas that should be covered and safe from rainfall.

 ![BaseEnvironment](/assets/images/posts/02_base-environment.png){:width="100%"}